dbehnke/oracle12c-vagrant/README.md

 Patch 19121550: DATABASE PATCH SET UPDATE 12.1.0.1.5

-Follwing these instructions will create a VirtualBox VM, Install Oracle 12cR1 software, Patch it, and then create a container database with one pluggable database.
+Following these instructions will create a VirtualBox VM, Install Oracle 12cR1 software, Patch it, and then create a container database with one pluggable database.

 ## Prerequisites